Namık Tan

-Namık Tan (born 1956 in Mardin, Turkey) was the ambassador of Turkey to the United States.
+Namık Tan (born 1956 in Mardin, Turkey) is a Turkish former diplomat and politician from the Republican People's Party.
+He was the ambassador of Turkey to the United States.
 He held that office from February 2010 until May 2014.
 He was a former ambassador of Turkey to Israel between 2007 and 2009.
 He also served in the United Arab Emirates, Russia, and in senior positions at the Ministry of Foreign Affairs.

+He was elected to the Grand National Assembly of Turkey from Istanbul (II) in the 2023 Turkish parliamentary election.

 Early life

-Tan's family traces its ancestral roots to Bulgaria, Greece, Ossetia, Syria, and elsewhere.
+Tan's family traces its ancestral roots to Bulgaria, Greece, Ossetia and Syria.
 He became interested in diplomacy at a young age.
 His father was a Turkish administrator and his work required the family to move around frequently.
 This broad exposure prompted Tan to take the foreign service examination.
 He studied law but did not become a lawyer.

+Namık Tan was appointed as the Turkish Ambassador to Tel Aviv in December 2006, replacing Feridun Sinirlioğlu.
+On January 22, 2007, he presented his letter of credence to Israeli President Moshe Katsav and began his new assignment.
+During his tenure as ambassador, diplomatic relations between Israel and Turkey were at a normal level, but were hit by the Davos Crisis between Recep Tayyip Erdoğan and Shimon Peres in early 2009.
+Tan was appointed Deputy Undersecretary of the Ministry of Foreign Affairs in July 2009.

+Namık Tan was appointed to this position after the resignation of Ambassador to Washington Nabi Şensoy in December 2009.
+On February 25, 2010, he presented his letter of credence to President Barack Obama and began his new assignment.
+After four years in office, he was transferred to the central office by decree dated March 17, 2014.
+After being transferred to the center, Tan retired and was elected as a member of the board of directors of the construction company STFA Group.